 - 犬 = 犭

 Side-radicals should be compared and matched with radical characters so that children recognize that the shape of radicals can change when it is part of a complicated character.

-Understanding radical components also helps for communication later when a child is writing by hand, For example, if they forget how to write 拉, you can remind them by saying ‘剔手邊 + 立’.
+Understanding radical components also helps for communication later when a child is writing by hand.
+For example, if they forget how to write 拉, remind them by saying ‘剔手邊 + 立’.

 Pinyin and Zhuyin are different phonetic alphabets for Mandarin Chinese.
 Pinyin is used in China and Zhuyin is used in Taiwan.

 My personal background in psychology and special education influences me to have a strong preference on sandpaper materials.
 Indeed, Montessori education is an outstanding system for all children, including children with special needs.